 Boards that are fastened on the inner side of a roof or ceiling structure.
 Palmako offers ceiling boards with a cross-section of 16 and 19 mm.

 It is possible to have a house with gable or flat roof.
-A gable roof is a type of a roof with two slopes and vertical fascia boards.
+A gable roof is a type of roof where two sides slope downward toward the walls, the other two side walls extend from the bottom of the eaves to the peak of the ridge.
 A flat roof is a roof the slope of which is up to 10°.
 The load-bearing element of a flat roof is a horizontal or slightly sloping base frame.

 Different roofing options – for log houses shingles, roofing felt, steel sheet or stone roof can be used.